hirorohi03/EasyForgeNeo/README.md

         - If Ollama is already installed on the system, models will be saved to its designated location.
 (Default is `C:\Users\Username\.ollama\models`)
         - If Ollama was installed via EasyForgeNeo, models will be saved in `Model\Ollama`.
 > [!IMPORTANT]
 > - When you run an Ollama-related batch file for the first time, a Windows Firewall permission prompt for `ollama.exe` will appear.
-This is an “Inbound Rule” that allows `ollama.exe` to download models.
+This is an "Inbound Rule" that allows `ollama.exe` to download models.
 If you did not grant permission in this prompt but later decide to allow it, please go to the Windows Defender Firewall settings and allow communication for `ollama.exe`.
 - Update of Download batch
     - Updated the version of `Download\DiffusionModels\Anima_Custom\AnimaYume.bat`
     - Updated the version of `Download\DiffusionModels\Anima_Custom\copycat-anima.bat`